KF59874/final_group_project/README.md

 - Branch: Classification model

 The following models have been explored in the model (including their accuracy levels):
-- Logistic Regression Model
+- Logistic Regression Model - 86.5% accuracy
-- Support Vector Model
+- Support Vector Model - 85.1% accuracy
-- Multinomial Naive Bayes
+- Multinomial Naive Bayes - 88.1% accuracy
-- Random Forest Classifier Model
+- Random Forest Classifier Model - 82.7% accuracy
-- Balanced Random Forest Classifier Model
+- Balanced Random Forest Classifier Model - 87.3% accuracy

 ### Model Output
 Our machine learning model, can accurately predict whether a review is of positive or negative sentiment.
 Please see below an example of a positive review: